-- Minimise the frequency and time workers are within 2 metres of each other - Workers should work side by side, or facing away from each other, rather than face to face - Regularly clean common touchpoints (doors, buttons, handles, vehicle cabs, tools, equipment, forklift etc.) - Increase ventilation in enclosed spaces (e.g., by opening windows) - Workers should wash their hands before and after using any equipment.
+- Minimise the frequency and time workers - · Workers should work side by side, or facing away from each other, rather than face to face - Regularly clean common touchpoints (doors, buttons, handles, vehicle cabs, tools, equipment, forklift etc.) - Increase ventilation in enclosed spaces (e.g., by opening windows) - Wash or sanitise hands before and after using any equipment.